cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Improve a a lot of the checking so that it also checks when the game is paused without affecting visual computations.
 - Improve the implementation of Gradius' Option so that sound effects will properly register.
 - Warnings reported within the game are actually safe bugs.
 Finally resolved that and properly disposed of data when possible.

-**3.3.6**
-- Rewrite and improve Drone Death Behaviors.
-- Add a config option for setting category of Gunner Turrets as Drones instead of Miscellaneous.
-- Add broken effects to the custom drones.
-- Improve the Drone class so that work flow on some of the properties will be clearer.
-- Changes on Vanilla Drone Behaviors are now enforced and no longer configurable as they are now necessary for Artifact of Machines to work as well as mod compatibilities.
-- Every vanilla and custom drone can now be configured each to be repurchased upon being decommissioned.
-- Publicized all extension methods as it proves to be useful for shortcuts.
-- Cache all resource loading for optimization.

-**3.3.5**
-- Improve Custom Drone Skill Drivers so that they are smarter, and may miss when the target is fast.
-- Add a config option to make vanilla drones smarter, eliminating the problem of them attacking their owners.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki/Changelog).*